aerubianoma/Operating-systems/Lab2/README.txt

 - The comand make run run the server.
 - Each client has to be runned in different bash windows.

-For more information see the document informe.docx in the folder
+For more information see the document manuel de uso.docx in the folder